Open-Arch-Group/cpp_crash_course/src/000_basics/main.md

 7
 ```

-# Compilation and execution
+# Compilation and Execution

+Before we can execute our program, it must first be transformed from our high-level C++ into an executable (something that can execute on our CPU).
+This is done with a piece of system software called a compiler.

 ## What are "compilers"

-Before we can execute our program, it must first be transformed from high-level C++ into an executable (something that can execute on our CPU).
-This is done with a piece of system software called a compiler.

-In reality, the process commonly referred to as compilation has many sub-steps, of which compilation is just one part.
+In reality, the process commonly referred to as compilation is a multi-step process, of which compilation is just one part.
 In general, there are 4 phases of transforming a piece of C++ into and executable including:

 1. Preprocessing
 2. Compilation
 3. Assembly
 4. Linking

 Similarly, what we commonly refer to as compilers (e.g., `g++`) are really compiler drivers.
-There are called compiler drivers because they drive the entire flow of generating things like executables in an automatic way.
+There are called compiler drivers because they drive the entire flow of generating things like executables in an automatic way (not just the actual compilation step).

 ## How can be generate an executable with `g++`?